Lucas-C/dotfiles_and_notes/misc/Software_Engineering/Benchmarks.md

 ** Measure of variability : MAD of the truncated distribution ** Uncertainty on the expectation value : sigma = MAD / sqrt(N) where N is the number of remaining measurements).
 To get a %relative error -> sigma / mean

+* MAD = Median absolute deviation, !!
+NOT to be confused with the "Mean absolute difference" For other measure of dispersion: https://en.wikipedia.org/wiki/Statistical_dispersion#Measures_of_statistical_dispersion

 RESSOURCES:
 [1] : HOW TO NOT TO LIE WITH STATISTICS: THE CORRECT WAY TO SUMMARIZE BENCHMARK RESULTS (PHILIP J. FLEMING and JOHN J. WALLACE)